 Just like loose leaf tea, a tea bag is exactly what you think it is too!
 It is tea within a small pouch or bag that allows you to filter out it’s deliciousness and aroma when hot water is added.

-Many times the tea leaves that are grinded up into finer pieces in tea bags or tea filters are actually not the whole leaf itself.
-Majority of the times the contents in tea bags are actually known as tea dust.
-In other words, it’s really just shavings or broken bits and pieces of full loose leaf teas that did not make the cut for the premium quality of loose leaf tea.
+Many times teabags contain tea leaves that are ground up into fine bits.
+The majority of the times the contents in tea bags are actually known as tea dust.
+In other words, it’s shavings or broken tea leaves that didn’t make the cut for premium tea.

-Most of the time you will find that tea bags are much more cost effective or cheap compared to loose leaf tea.
+Most of the time you will find that tea bags are much more cost-effective or cheaper compared to loose leaf tea.
 Because of the quality and the scraps used for tea bags, these tend to be much more affordable than loose leaf tea.
 Plus, the convenience factor of tea bags is huge!

 Tea Bags vs Loose Leaf Tea: What’s Better?

-It’s difficult to tell which type of tea is truly better for you but we thought of breaking it down into a few reasons to look out for when comparing tea bags and loose leaf tea.
-Based on these tips below we hope you’ll come to a conclusion on which one is better for you.
+It’s difficult to tell which type of tea is truly better for you.
+After all, it’s your preference and how convenient you want your experience to be.
+We thought of breaking it down into a few reasons to look out for when comparing loose leaf tea and tea bags.

-Like we mentioned above, you’ll find that loose leaf tea is typically more expensive per 1 pound of loose leaf tea than your typical 1 pound of tea bags from your favorite brand like Lipton.
+Loose leaf tea is typically more expensive per pound compared to tea bags like Lipton tea bags.
 Take a look here, with a 1 pound bag of delicious Assam black tea, you’re looking at around $20-25.
-Whereas if you were to buy black tea bags that is equivalent to a pound of tea, you’re looking at about $10-15.
+Whereas the equivalent for black tea bags is about $10-15.

-Also, with tea bags, typically you can only get a one time use with these.
-Where as loose leaf teas you can sometimes get up to 2 to 3 times the steeping usage depending on how you steep your tea.
+Also you only have a one-time use with each individual teabag.
+Whereas with loose leaf teas, you can sometimes get up to 2 to 3 uses.
+Keep in mind with each use after the 1st, it will have a less intense flavor.
 Find out more about steeping loose leaf tea the correct way here!

-With these 3 factors in mind you quickly find out what works for you the best.
-Here in the office we’ll tend to stick to tea bags during the day while there are meetings.
-But once it’s later in the day and things start to slow down, we spoil ourselves with some great tea steeping with our loose leaf teas.
-Our favorites are traditional assam black teas and green teas from brands like Positively Tea and Davidsons Tea.
+With these 3 factors in mind, you quickly find out what works for you the best.
+Here in the office, we’ll tend to stick to tea bags during the day while there are meetings.
+But once it’s later in the day and things start to slow down, we spoil ourselves.
+We’ll steep our favorite loose leaf tea from brands like Positively Tea and Davidsons Tea.

 3 Best Loose Leaf Tea Brands

-Boasting about their “Exceptional Tea Experience,” Tea Forte is one of the top loose leaf tea companies in our go-to list of teas.
+It’s one of the top loose leaf tea companies in our go-to list of teas for a couple of reasons.
 They pride themselves in working directly (and very closely) with their growers.
-This allows them not only to control the processing but also control the quality of their tea.
-With the least amount of ingredients possible, they’re able to provide the “Exceptional Tea Experience” without sacrificing quality and taste.
-Our favorite teas from Tea Forte are: green mango peach, white ginger and herbal tea.
+This allows them not only to control the processing but also to control the quality of their tea.
+They create real relationships with their partners that make for high-quality tea.

-Being less traditional in the flavors of their teas and tea blends, Stash Tea boasts about taking you through a tea journey.
-With their popular range of tea blends you’ll find yourself wanting to taste test more and more.
-We recently tried their root beer iced tea loose leaf tea and we actually enjoyed it.
+We recently tried their root beer iced tea loose leaf tea and we surprisingly enjoyed it.
+We thought it wouldn’t be our cup of tea (pun absolutely intended).
 It’s so different compared to traditional tea, you’ll just have to try it for yourself!
 Other popular, more traditional flavors are the Jasmine Green Tea or Earl Grey Black Tea.

 3 Best Tea Bag Brands

-With over 300 years of history, Twinings is one of the most recognized and well respected tea companies in this industry.
-Rightfully so too!
 They make some of the best tea you’ll drink in your office or at home.
 They tend to have more traditional flavors but don’t let that stop you from drinking their tea.
-Our favorites are their green teas and herbal teas, they’re so delicious and very easy to make!
+Our favorites are their green teas and herbal teas.

-Bringing the adventurous and explorational spirit into tea, Tazo is one of the few tea companies that does this right.
-They not only offer very traditional tea flavors but they take it to the next level with their tea bag quality and flavor profiles.
+Tazo is one of the few tea companies that take you on a journey.
+They have some of the most adventurous tea flavors.
+But of course, they also have traditional tea flavors.
 Some of their most unique flavors are matcha mate grapefruit and lemongrass green tea.